RBC is one of Canada’s leading Big 5 banks, offering a variety of travel and cash back credit cards.

 While the individual welcome bonuses on each RBC credit card might not be world-beating, there are quite a few different RBC credit cards you can apply for, and you can stack all of these welcome bonuses into a concentrated points balance in either Avion or one of the partner programs (Avios, Asia Miles, or WestJet).

-RBC is also known to grant the welcome bonus upon product-switching from one card to another, allowing you to pick up new welcome bonuses while preserving the same account (and all of its history) on your credit file.
+RBC is also known to grant the welcome bonus upon switching your card from one product to a new one, allowing you to pick up new welcome bonuses while preserving the same account (and all of its history) on your credit file.

 Below are some questions we frequently hear from readers about the best RBC credit cards in Canada.